chengbangsheng/mathematical-principles-of-the-philosophy-of-mind-EN/README.md

-# Mathematical Principles of the Philosophy of  Mind
+# "Mathematical Principles of the Philosophy of  Mind" (English version)
+Author：Bangsheng Cheng

+Copyright: Bangsheng Cheng